picanumber/yapp/README.md

 * Exclusive use of C++ standard facilities like `<thread>` and friends.
 * __Metaprogrammed stitching of user provided callables into pipeline stages__.

+For a short introduction to the parallel pipeline pattern you can [check this post](https://ngathanasiou.wordpress.com/2022/06/30/pipelines-to-the-rescue/).

 ## Construction

 This section outlines how to create a pipeline.
 To help drive our points, assume the existence of: